wp-plugins/mycred/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fixed Bug #76 - Transfer Add-ons email notice connection is using an incorrect function.

 = 1.3.2 =
 * Improved the Ranks add-on and added new management settings allowing to delete all ranks and re-assigning roles to users.